-With our cellulite treatments guide, you can find out everything you need to know before buying or using the product including how do I get rid of cellulite and what causes cellulite.
+With our cellulite guide, you can find out everything you need to know before buying or using the product including how do I get rid of cellulite and what kind of cellulite treatments are there.
 If you're ready to buy or want to see our selection, visit our cellulite treatment page.

 Cellulite Treatment FAQs